Azure/azure-sdk-for-js/sdk/agrifood/agrifood-farming-rest/README.md

 # Azure FarmBeats REST client library for JavaScript

-Azure FarmBeats is a business-to-business offering available in Azure Marketplace.
-It enables aggregation of agriculture data sets across providers.
-Azure FarmBeats enables you to build artificial intelligence (AI) or machine learning (ML) models based on fused data sets.
-By using Azure FarmBeats, agriculture businesses can focus on core value-adds instead of the undifferentiated heavy lifting of data engineering.
+FarmBeats is a B2B PaaS offering from Microsoft that makes it easy for AgriFood companies to build intelligent digital agriculture solutions on Azure.
+FarmBeats allows users to acquire, aggregate, and process agricultural data from various sources (farm equipment, weather, satellite) without the need to invest in deep data engineering resources.
+Customers can build SaaS solutions on top of FarmBeats and leverage first class support for model building to generate insights at scale.

+Use FarmBeats client library for JavaScript to do the following.

+- Create & update farmers, farms, fields, seasonal fields and boundaries.
+- Ingest satellite and weather data for areas of interest.
+- Ingest farm operations data covering tilling, planting, harvesting and application of farm inputs.

 **Please rely heavily on the [service's documentation][product_documentation] and our [REST client docs][rest_client] to use this library**